 It would be fair to say that I have been blessed with the genetics of a sloth.
 As a child I was forever being chastised by my parents & siblings for not keeping up.
 It was that I never really saw the point of rushing anywhere.
 When, much to my familys’ surprise, I joined the army, aged 17, things really didn’t change that much.
 As I tried to explain to my Troop Sergeant during a route march, as long as I reached the destination eventually, who really cares about how fast I marched.
 Unfortunately he really didn’t see my point of view & decided I needed extra motivation in the form of running around the camp with my rifle above my head.
 Surprisingly, I did actually survive basic training with my life intact & just after my 18th birthday, I found myself on a flight to Dortmund, the beer capital of Germany.

 To begin with, I loved the adventure of it all.
 I was living in a foreign country, at an age where my friends hadn’t even let go of their mothers’ apron strings.
-But sadly, it wasn’t long before the military life & I clashed views once again.
-Just like being at school, I felt like I didn’t really fit in with the ‘crowd’ mentality & slowly I began to feel trapped by the system that I had naïvely volunteered for.
-Although this feeling of confinement is not unusual in the military & many revert to the time-honoured tradition of dealing with anything negative by regularly consuming vast amounts of alcohol.
-But although I enjoyed a beer, now & then, it wasn’t going to be my personal form of escapism.
+But sadly, it wasn’t long before the military life & I clashed views.
+Although a feeling of confinement is not unusual in the military & while many revert to the time-honoured tradition of dealing with anything negative by regularly consuming vast amounts of alcohol, it wasn’t going to be my personal form of escapism.
 For me it came in the form of ‘bimbling’.
 In the civilian world, the word ‘bimble’ was defined as ‘a leisurely walk’, but in army-speak it meant ‘to undertake a simple journey by foot, vehicle or animal’.
 And although I cannot verify its validity, rumour has it that the late Captain Oates, uttered these immortal words as he departed his tent on Captain Scott’s ill-fated Antarctic expedition – ‘I’m off for a bimble.
 I may be some time’.

 As a born dawdler, bimbling naturally became my ideal pastime.
 At the weekend, if I wasn’t tasked with some mundane duty, I would saunter up to the nearby tram-stop & spend 20 minutes rattling along into Dortmund zentrum (city centre).
 I always had a liking for trains so more often than not I would end up at the Hauptbahnhof (railway station), where I would enjoy a beer & a bratty (German sausage), while I watched the world go by.
 Growing up in Basingstoke, the departure board in the town train station would indicate departures to Bournemouth, London Waterloo, or even as far afield as Birmingham, but the board in Dortmund would display daily ‘international’ departures.
 I liked the fact that I could if I wish, travel on continuous rails from Dortmund to Amsterdam, Paris or Brussels, although I was a little concerned that the Russians might invade while I was away (it was the tail-end of the cold-war after all).
 One particularly dismal autumn day I looked at the departure board & decided just to go for it – the army & the Russians, for that matter, could do without my services for a day.
 In my best fractured German, I ordered a return ticket for Frankfurt, a city about 200 kilometres away.
 The German trains, being electric, were much quieter & cleaner than their UK counterparts.
 They were also warm & comfortable, which made the perfect environment for snoozing.
 As the train click-clacked through the sidings of Dortmund’s industrial suburbs, I settled back into my chair & happily gazed out of the rain splattered window at the dormant, graffitied rail carriages, while Paradise City blared through the earphones of my Sony Walkman.
 And as I looked & listened, I no longer felt trapped.
 In the anonymity of that carriage I was just another ordinary, spotty-faced teenage kid on the train, albeit one with a very short haircut at a time when the average German youth sported a dapper mullet, complete with a 70’s porn-star moustache.